Whether you’re looking for freelance work, seeking a better job, or have a product to sell, creating your website is essential.

-Keep drilling down with questions like these, and you’ll soon get your head round what your website is actually for.
-Fail to do so, though, and all you’ll end up with is a portfolio without purpose, that friends visit and leave nice comments about, but which otherwise might as well not exist.
+Keep drilling down with questions like these, and you’ll soon get your head around what your website is actually for.
+Fail to do so, though, and all you’ll end up with is a portfolio without purpose, that friends visit and leave lovely comments about, but which otherwise might as well not exist.

 2. Define your audience

 So you’ve settled on your website goals.
 What’s next?

 Well, good web writing is about addressing a particular audience, and speaking in a voice, they will respond to.
 So step two is to define the audience you want to target.